Chatham Municipal Airport

 Chatham Municipal Airport (ICAO: KCQX, FAA LID: CQX) is a public airport located two miles (3 km) northwest of the central business district of Chatham, a town in Barnstable County, Massachusetts, United States.
 The airport is owned by the Town of Chatham.

 It has a full-service FBO (Cape Cod Flying Circus) and maintenance facility in their main building (Stick N Rudder Aero Maintenance).
-The flight school and sightseeing is operated by Cape Aerial Tours.
+The flight school and sightseeing are operated by Cape Aerial Tours.
 Upstairs, there is also a restaurant and coffee company, Hangar B and B-Side, respectively, serving breakfast and lunch.

-Facilities and Aircraft
+Facilities and aircraft

 Chatham Municipal Airport covers an area of 105 acre.

-For 12-month period ending December 31, 2015 the airport averaged 55 aircraft operations per day: 57% local general aviation, 40% transient general aviation, 2% air taxi and <1% military.
+For the 12-month period ending December 31, 2015 the airport averaged 55 aircraft operations per day: 57% local general aviation, 40% transient general aviation, 2% air taxi and <1% military.
 There are 37 aircraft based at this airport: 34 single engine, 2 multi-engine and 1 helicopter.